How Red Cross helps

 Personal and practical support for people visiting a family member or friend in prison.
 Currently provided in Victoria.

-Melbourne Youth Justice Centre
+Youth Justice Advisory Group

 Dedicated mentors working with young offenders - supporting them to access services, make plans for the future, and integrate back into the community.
 Currently provided in SA.
-Read more about Step Out.